 \paragraph{Call-by-value} A call-by-value evaluation relation for \LLCIrec can be obtained from the CBN relation by changing the rule for application, as usual.

 There is no change in the \emph{Rec} and \emph{Let} rules, since they rely on the \emph{App} rule.
 Unlike CBN, the CBV strategy does not always reach a value, even if a closed term has one (Theorem~\ref{th:standard} does not hold for a CBV strategy).
-For example, recall the term $Y_\nat$ in Section \ref{sec:LLCIrecpow}, and consider $(\lambda xy.\recfour{\pair{0}{0}}{I}{\calE(x,\nat)}{I})y)(Y_{\nat}I)$.
+For example, recall the term $Y_\nat$ in Section \ref{sec:LLCIrec}, and consider $(\lambda xy.\recfour{\pair{0}{0}}{I}{\calE(x,\nat)}{I})y)(Y_{\nat}I)$.
 This term has a value under the CBN strategy, but not under CBV.
 In fact, innermost strategies are normalising in an orthogonal system if and only if the system is itself strongly normalising.

-\subsection{Stack machine for \LLCIrec}
+\subsection{Stack Machine for \LLCIrec}

 Intermediate languages that incorporate linearity have well known implementation advantages whether in compilers, static analysis, or whenever resources are limited~\cite{LafontY:linam,MackieIC:lilfpl,PittsAM:opeplp,David_WalkerChapter}.
-Based on these previous works, we finish this section by illustrating how simply \LLCIrec can be implemented as a stack machine.
+Inspired by these previous works, we finish this section by illustrating how simply \LLCIrec can be implemented as a stack machine.
 We show a call-by-name version, but it is straightforward to modify to other reduction strategies.